abcxyzi/RadSeg/README.md

-# Radar Activity Segmentation Dataset (RadSeg)
+# Radar Segmentation Dataset (RadSeg)

 RadSeg is a synthetic radar dataset designed for building semantic segmentation models for radar activity recognition.
-Unlike existing radio classification datasets that only provide signal-wise annotations for short and isolated IQ sequences, RadSeg provides sample-wise annotations for interleaved radar pulse activities that extend across an extended time horizon.
+Unlike existing radio classification datasets that only provide signal-wise annotations for short and isolated IQ sequences, RadSeg provides sample-wise annotations for interleaved radar pulse activities that extend across a long time horizon.
 This makes RadSeg the first annotated public dataset of its kind for radar activity recognition.
 This dataset is released to the public under the MIT License.
-The associated conference paper (currently under review) can be previewed here: https://arxiv.org/abs/2306.13105

 > Huang, Zi, Akila Pemasiri, Simon Denman, Clinton Fookes, and Terrence Martin.
 "Multi-stage Learning for Radar Pulse Activity Segmenation" In Proceedings of the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024) (under review).